“Whip ’er good, Billy.”

 GM: The ghoul also curtsies to the lady councilor and shows Caroline up the stairs to the aforementioned room.
 She does not speak a word, nor even look at the Ventrue.

 Adelais: The room is a creamy white, complete with wainscotings and moldings.
 The furniture here, though no less opulent, looks nearly brand new and unused.
 Near the giant, plush bed, hang a plethora of black dresses in a variety of styles.
-Caroline can see that jewelry has been nearly laid out on the beds pillowy comforter that matches the heavy linens drapes that cover the rooms tall windows.
+Caroline can see that jewelry has been nearly laid out on the bed’s pillowy comforter.
+It matches the heavy linens drapes that cover the rooms tall windows.
 To her left, a walkway leading to the room’s own bathroom, complete with porcelain and silver fixtures.

 Caroline: Caroline quickly strips from her ruined clothing in the provided room.
 She can feel the sunrise coming.
 The sleep coming on.
-She selects something from the pile that is distinct from the viscountess, even as she takes advantage of the attached marbled bathroom and its towels to wipe off the more obvious bloodstains.
+She selects something from the pile that is distinct from the viscountess.
+She takes advantage of the attached marbled bathroom and its towels to wipe off the more obvious bloodstains.
 Light on jewelry.
 Tasteful.
 More silver than gold.
 As an afterthought, she sends an image of the bloodstained clothing to her school email.

 A memory floats back.
 A fundraiser, white bow-tie.
 Westley drinking as guests were led in.
 A slurred step, a spilled drink.
 It’s not so different.
 A lifetime of preparation for an unlife of hell.